IBM-Cloud/docs/develop/bluemixlive.md

 Push the app and then browse to `https://app-host.mybluemix.net/bluemix-debug/manage` to access the {{site.data.keyword.Bluemix_notm}} debug user interface.
 When you are prompted to authenticate, enter your user ID and personal access token or IBMid password.

    **Note**: Your user ID for DevOps Services can be either an IBMid or a federated ID (corporate ID).
 If you use federated authentication, to log in to your Bluemix Live Sync command-line client, you must use a personal access token instead of a password.
-If you don't use federated authentication, your IBM id and password work with all clients.
+If you don't use federated authentication, your IBMid and password work with all clients.
 For more information about creating a personal access token, see [What's federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/23/whats-federated-authentication-and-how-does-it-affect-me/)

 ###Restoring app configurations and disabling Bluemix Live Debug {: #restore_live_debug}